bdwilson/hubitat/Arduino/README.md

 Arduino ESP12/ESP8266 WiFi Maker API Device
 =======
 <br>
+NOTE: When there is a quick blip of power loss, it's not been enough to reset this device connected to a powersupply.
+I've had better success by putting calls within my apcupsd daemon to call refreshes on my "canary" device.

 The goal of this device is to call a device refresh AFTER a power failure.
 My smart bulbs (Sengled) are pretty dumb - in the event of a power failure, they turn on, even if they were off before the power outage.
 To combat this, I have a